 Game Art at DMU gives students a distinctive mix of creativity, talent and the very latest technology.
 Accredited by Skillset, the course was the first industry accredited game art course in England.
 Read more here.

-There are three distinct themes fully integrated across three years of study:
+There are four distinct areas of study, fully integrated across three years of study:

 Game Production is designed to provide students with the opportunity to develop, practise and refine fundamental game production skills.
-It covers the practical exploration of content creation, including 2D texturing, 3D modelling, prop, environment, vehicle and character design and rigging/animation, level design and team working.
+It covers the practical exploration of content creation, including 3D modelling, 2D texturing, prop, environment, vehicle and character design and rigging, level design and team working.
 Supported studio sessions reflect current industry practice and incorporate a range of learning and teaching activities including: studio based workshops, practical sessions, software instruction.

 There are regular guest lectures from professionals including artists, producers, art directors, studio heads and others.
-You will graduate with a portfolio demonstrating your capabilities and talents.
+You will graduate with a portfolio demonstrating your creative vision, skills and expertise.